thekaigonzalez/MagicOS/README.md

 ### Instruction video

 You can watch the instruction video by opening the application.
 It tells you everything you need to know, and more.

+### External Applications

+You can use apps from files in MagicOS Black Release 2, which will implement home filesystem apps.

+### Window Titles